MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPWebTemplates.md

 ```

 ### -Lcid
 The language ID.
-For instance: 1033 for English
+For instance: 1033 for English.

 ```yaml
 Type: UInt32